opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 )
 ```

 Congratulations!
-Now you can run your plugins and use the pickers to select the desired data source.
+Now you can run your plugins and use the pickers to select the desired data source(s).
 To get indexes from a remote cluster, call `datasource1`, as shown in the following image.
 <img src="/assets/media/blog-images/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins/blog_example_remote_cluster.png">